BIDS/repro-case-studies/case-studies/gzpastorello.md

 The pr multiple team members understand and can generate products, it is much more likely that problems will be identified early, questions from external members of the community will be answered more easily, and funding agencies will have documented product releases (data and software), which can be combined with other types of publications in assessments of scientific impact.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+For this case study, reproducibility means being able to apply standard methods to process heterogeneous data sets to generate comparable data products.
+The data sources for our processing are distributed across very different ecosystems, with data acquired, processed, and quality checked by different teams.
+The data products we generate from these data sets need to be in the same scales and have comparable levels of quality, representativity, etc.

+##### General questions about reproducibility [Optional]

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?